AUAP/AP2018/class01/class01.md

     - the success of js is also about the problems of javaapplets in terms of security and performance
     - js is a multiparadigm langauge including procedural/imperative in the case of C, functional in the case of Scheme, and OO in the case of self. (p.
 65)
 - By explaining the function setup() and draw(), it can point to the quick running of code that displays an illusion of a static ellipse (if you put the code in draw() function).
 Then, it can further link to Wendy Chun's idea about the myth of WYSIWYG or David Berry's text (p.38 - The philosophy of software) on how it mediates our experiences in real-time.
-- the mini ex here can think a bit more in relation to the reflection of free and open source culture
+- modified the mini ex to address the thinking part